jbh/dotfiles/README.md

 `super + alt + 1` changes my audio output to analog speakers, and `super + alt + 2` changes my audio output to bluetooth.

+**scs**

+The `scs` script simply outputs sxhkd hotkeys with their comments to less.
+It's basically a cheat sheet for sxhkd hotkeys.
+The main use is for popping up a helpful, floating terminal window that can simply be closed by typing q.
+This is bound to `super + question` (?).